2022 Self-Assessment Test

-In-person (Las Vegas) Postgraduate Course participants will be given a print copy of the SAT upon arrival at the live Postgraduate Course and will also receive access to the online version of the test.
-(Note: If you are registered to attend the Postgraduate Course in person in Las Vegas, and are unable to make it, your printed test booklet will not be mailed.)
+In-person (Charlotte) Postgraduate Course participants will be given a print copy of the SAT upon arrival at the Postgraduate Course and will also receive access to the online version of the test.
+(Note: If you are registered to attend the Postgraduate Course in person in Charlotte, and are unable to make it, your printed test booklet will not be mailed.)

 Virtual Postgraduate Course participants will receive access to the online version of the SAT.

-All Postgraduate Course participants (both in-person and virtual) who are registered by September 20 will receive access to the Online SAT when it is released on September 22.
-For participants who register after September 20 for the virtual PG Course, access to the Online SAT will be provided within 7 business days (access is not immediate upon registration).
+All Postgraduate Course participants (both in-person and virtual) who are registered by September 20 will receive access to the Online SAT when it is released on September 21.
+For participants who register after September 20 for the virtual PG Course, access to the Online SAT will be provided within 24 hours of registration (access is not immediate upon registration).

 Printed SAT Test Book*